hczhcz/mese-next/README.md

 MESE-Next
 ---

 MESE-Next is a fan-made MESE variant.
 It is not an equivalent of MESE, but an online game based on a similar mathematical model to MESE.
-Players can sign up on a MESE-Next website and compete with other players on the Internet.
-MESE-Next is made by [hczhcz](https://github.com/hczhcz) as a replacement of IMese (Internet-based MESE Frontend).
+Players can sign up on a MESE-Next server and compete with other players on the Internet.
+MESE-Next is made by [hczhcz](https://github.com/hczhcz) as a replacement of IMese (Internet-based MESE Platform).

+> Workflow: MESE-Next

 ### Difference between MESE-Next and MESE